Cart0

 Opis

-Strict in its minimalism, yet vibrant and clear, the red peacock on the wrapper of this shu pu'er tea is a perfect description of the tea hidden within, even without knowing a single Chinese character.
-Menghai County in Yunnan Province, the birthplace and center of shu pu'er production, is characterized by its own distinctive flavor notes.
-But this doesn't mean all Menghai teas are the same.
-On the contrary: when you imagine the composition in advance, choosing something new but not too unexpected becomes much easier.
+Strict in its minimalism, yet bright and sharply defined, the red peacock on the wrapper of this shu pu-erh is the perfect visual description of the tea hidden inside — even without reading a single Chinese character.
+The Menghai region in Yunnan Province, the birthplace and heart of shu pu-erh production, is known for a characteristic flavor profile.
+But this does not mean all Menghai tea tastes the same.
+On the contrary: once you have a general idea of the expected composition, it becomes much easier to find something new without being too surprised.

-The infusion exudes a rich, vibrant aroma of walnuts and chocolate – like a dark chocolate bar or a cookie with minimal sugar.
-The taste is creamy, with a recognizable woody note characteristic of the region, and a subtle chocolate bitterness.
-The taste is austere and pure, slightly rough, with minimal undertones.
-A sweet aftertaste with hints of dried apricot.
-After the first cup, a gentle, imperceptible surge of inspiration and creative energy rolls over you.
+The liquor releases a rich and vivid aroma of walnuts and chocolate — reminiscent of dark chocolate or biscuits with minimal sugar.
+The taste is creamy, with a recognizable woody note typical of the region, and a fleeting chocolate bitterness.
+The profile is strict and clean, slightly rough, with minimal nuance.
+The aftertaste is sweet, with hints of dried apricot.
+After the first cup, a gentle wave of inspiration and creative energy quietly emerges.

-This tea is perfect for the morning or a long day of work.
-The energy boost is moderate and gradual, without any sudden jolts or restlessness.
-It will appeal to connoisseurs of budget-friendly shu pu-erhs with a moderately soft and simple flavor.
-Suitable for herbal blends.
+A tea for mornings or long daytime work.
+The energy is moderate and gradual, without spikes or anxiety.
+It will appeal to fans of budget shu pu-erh with a soft, simple profile.
+Also suitable for blending with herbs.

 Charakterystyka